Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: 1D RBMP Variants

+In this section, we release the two sets of points from the lattice but assume that they are independently and uniformly distributed anywhere along the unit-length line segment.
+Let $X^\text{u}_{m, n}$ denote the average optimal matching distance in this case.
+The distance from each point $i\in I$ to its next neighbor is now a random variable, denoted $l_i, \forall i\in I \setminus \{|I|\}$,

+and $\mathbb{E}[l_i] = \frac{1}{n+m+1}, \forall i$.
+Under such an assumption, Propositions \ref{prop: S_eq_k} and \ref{prop: balanced} still hold, as long as we use $l_i$ to replace $l$ everywhere and slightly adjust the expression of the reduced area size in the proofs; e.g.,

-Under the current treatment, the expected step size of the balanced random walk segments, $l$, represents the minimum achievable expected matching distance between any two points.
-Consider the special case when $n \gg m$, the estimated matching distance from both Equations \eqref{eq: exp_Xnm} and \eqref{eq: exp_Xnm_upper} should converge to $l$.
-However, if this treatment is relaxed, since the step size $l_i$ varies, the unmatched points are more likely to be farther away from the other points and have larger $l_i$ values compared to those matched ones.
-As a result, after removing the optimal unmatched points, the ``true" expected step size of the balanced random walk segments, which contain only the successfully matched points, should be no larger than $l$.
-Therefore, this treatment may lead to an overestimation of the ``true" optimal matching distance, and the resulting estimation gap is expected to be positively related to the number of unmatched points $n-m$.
+The distance formulas for the lattice problem, such as Equations \eqref{eq: exp_Xnn}, \eqref{eq: exp_Xnm} and \eqref{eq: exp_Xnm_upper}, can be used as a first-order approximation.
+However, by ignoring the randomness of $\{l_i\}$, they tend to overestimate the distances, because intuition tells us that the matching distance shall decrease when the points cluster.
+On a lattice, the random walk's step size $l$ represents the minimum achievable matching distance between any two points.
+For unbalanced lattice problems, as $n\rightarrow \infty$, the estimated optimal matching distance from both Equations \eqref{eq: exp_Xnm} and \eqref{eq: exp_Xnm_upper} should approach $l$ due to the presence of the lattice.
+However, when $\{l_i\}$ varies, those successfully matched points from $V$ are more likely to have shorter distances to their neighbors.

+As a result, after removing these unmatched points, the ``true" expected step size of the balanced random walk segments, which contain only the successfully matched points, should be no larger than $l$.
+Therefore, Equations \eqref{eq: exp_Xnn}, \eqref{eq: exp_Xnm} and \eqref{eq: exp_Xnm_upper} may lead to an overestimation of the ``true" optimal matching distance, and the resulting estimation gap is expected to be positively related to the number of unmatched points $n-m$. { We formally prove this intuition in the following proposition.